 Currently available alternatives to this Outlander include commercial versions of the Toyota Land Cruiser, Land Rover Discovery and Mitsubishi’s own Shogun Sport.
 Until recently you could also get a Dacia Duster and Mitsubishi Shogun commercial as well, and various other high-end SUVs including the Volvo XC90 have been converted by third parties.

-Outlander PHEV buyers might also want to consider full electric vans – and you can read all about those in our Electric Van Guide.
+Outlander PHEV buyers might also want to consider 100% electric vans – and you can read all about those in our guide to the best electric vans.

 It’s also considerably cheaper than a Land Rover Discovery Commercial and much nicer inside than a Toyota Land Cruiser Commercial – and though both of these offer greater off-road capability, the Outlander will easily cope with a bit of moderate green-laning.